Esra Ari, PhD

 Education:

 Ph.D.
-Sociology & Collaborative Program in Migration and Ethnic Relations, Western University
+Sociology & Collaborative Program in Migration and Ethnic Relations, Western University, Canada

-Esra was an SSHRC Postdoctoral Fellow at the Toronto Metropolitan Centre for Immigration and Settlement (TMCIS) before joining the Department of Sociology and Anthropology at MRU.
-She uses community-engaged methodologies to investigate the ways in which racialization intersects with immigration, citizenship, and identity construction within diaspora communities in Canada.
-Her research foregrounds the lived experiences of marginalized groups within larger oppressive systems, namely racism as it intersects with capitalism.
-Esra’s current research project examines identity formation among Turkish immigrants in urban settings.
-Her commitment to anti-racist research and the centrality of experiential knowledge in her research shape her teaching style, which is informed by decolonizing frameworks as well as dialogical and experiential learning.
+Esra’s research examines how racialization intersects with immigration, citizenship, and identity construction.
+Her recent research also engages with postcolonial literature to explore the complex relationship between the everyday experiences of racialized groups and global power structures.
+She foregrounds the lived experiences of marginalized groups within larger oppressive systems, namely racism, as it intersects with sexism and capitalism.
+Esra’s commitment to anti-racist research and the centrality of experiential knowledge shape her teaching style, which is informed by decolonizing frameworks as well as dialogical and experiential learning.